Can lay sod in the fall? Yes, you can!

-As leaves begin to fall and the temperatures start to cool, lawn projects shift from maintenance to renovations and preparations for cooler weather.
+As the weather starts to cool and leaves begin to change color; lawn projects shift from maintenance to renovations and preparations for cooler weather.

 Laying Sod in Fall

-While many people think that spring is the best time to lay sod, fall is actually a great season for installation.
+Most people think spring is the best time to lay sod; fall is a great season for installation.

-Cooler temperatures and longer nights allow roots of your new grass to establish themselves before heat of summer sets in.
+Cooler temperatures and longer nights allow roots of your new grass to establish themselves before summer heat sets in.

-Plus, there’s less competition from weeds in autumn, so your turfgrass will have a chance to really take hold.
+Plus, there’s less competition from weeds and bugs in autumn; so your turfgrass will have a chance to take hold.

 Why is Fall a Good Time to Lay Sod?